 What Is Osteopathy?

 Osteopathy is a practical form of healthcare that treats the whole body.
 It is a hands-on treatment that provides relief for physical conditions and pain relating to the body’s structural system.
-Osteopaths are akin to mechanics (of the body), using an in-depth knowledge of anatomy and a very fine sense of touch, alongside up-to date clinical knowledge, to help locate areas of dysfunction and work to resolve them and prevent re-occurrence by advising on exercise.
+Our osteopaths are specialists in helping people get better, using in-depth knowledge of anatomy and a very fine sense of touch, alongside up-to-date clinical knowledge, to help locate areas of dysfunction and work to resolve them and prevent re-occurrence by advising on exercise.

 What is the difference between osteopaths and chiropractors?